StockSharp/doc/en/topics/api/connectors/creating_own_connector/market_data.md

 ## Candle Data

-When implementing a subscription to candle data in your own adapter, it is important to consider the specifics of how a particular exchange works with this type of data.
-In the case of Coinbase, the following methods and properties were overridden:
+When implementing a subscription to candle data in your own adapter, account for how the exchange works with this data type.
+In Coinbase, the following methods and properties were overridden:

 ### Supported Timeframes